firoorg/firo/README.md

 Running with Docker
 ===================

-If you already familiar with Docker, then running Zcoin with Docker might be the the easier method for you.
-To run Zcoin using this method, first install [Docker](https://store.docker.com/search?type=edition&offering=community), then you may continue with the following instructions.
+If you are already familiar with Docker, then running Zcoin with Docker might be the the easier method for you.
+To run Zcoin using this method, first install [Docker](https://store.docker.com/search?type=edition&offering=community).
+After this you may continue with the following instructions.

-Please note that currently we don't support the GUI when running with Docker, and so you can only use RPC (via HTTP or the `zcoin-cli` utility) to interact with Zcoin via this method.
+Please note that we currently don't support the GUI when running with Docker.
+Therefore, you can only use RPC (via HTTP or the `zcoin-cli` utility) to interact with Zcoin via this method.

 Pull our latest official Docker image: